rsdoiel/antenna/archives/2024/columns_2024.43.md

 **@Dave Winer's Scripting News** (date: 2024-10-23, from: Dave Winer's Scripting News)

 I think it's probably too late, anyway.
 Journalism should have reported, constantly, that the house is on fire.
 And nothing else.
 Biden's age didn't enter into it you fools.
 The much bigger story was and is that Hitler wants to be president, and this time he has a plan.
 It was true then and it's true now.
 The next question is what will Biden do if Trump wins.
 It was tough watching Obama greet Trump at the White House in 2016.
 I can't see Biden doing that.
-I wonder what ideas they're workshopping in the actual Situation Room.
+I wonder what ideas they're workshopping in the <a href="https://en.wikipedia.org/wiki/Situation_Room">actual</a> Situation Room.

 <br>